jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 **Hint**: Follow the Stackable guide.

 **Note**: For a highly available HDFS setup you will need a ZooKeeper cluster with atleast 3 nodes to maintain quorum, and a HDFS cluster made up of atleast 2 JournalNodes, 2 NameNodes, 2 DataNodes and a replica factor of 2.
-This might be excessive for a laptop so the exercises will assume a minimal setup. **TODO: IT would be nice to provide a refrence to to book here!**
+This might be excessive for a laptop so the exercises will assume a minimal setup.

 **Note**: A minimal HDFS cluster should also work with only 1 name node but for some reason it does not with with the Stackable operator.